A woman contemplates her mortality in this sci-fi love story.

 She and Allen had chosen to fix the disease through cloning within a week of diagnosis.
 She fought the disease tooth and nail for four months and made the leap from her deathbed at forty to a healthy twenty-year-old looking body.
 Some people struggle with the transition, the muscles needed to be strengthened and the first few weeks are spent in physical therapy relearning a lifetime of muscle movements.
 Katrina had grown accustomed to the weakness of her illness and welcomed the opportunity to rebuild herself from scratch.

-There had been so many options in the cloning process for improvements to her form, and she could afford all of them but the couple had simply chosen to remove their genetic diseases.
-She only had an afternoon to decide considering in order to fast-track her clone.
-Her potato face was hers and she had no desire to look at a stranger in the mirror.
+There had been so many options in the cloning process for improvements to her form, and she could afford all of them, but the couple had simply chosen to remove their genetic diseases.
+She only had an afternoon to decide in order to be able to fast-track her clone within her expected lifespan.
+Her potato face was hers, and she had no desire to look at a stranger in the mirror.
 Allen had considered softening his rat-like features by reducing his nose and brightening his sunken eyes, but Katrina had urged him away.
 He secretly made his ears smaller – a detail she never noticed but he reveled in.

 Katrina’s body now, her only body now that her clone was gone, felt stronger than it ever had before but it was missing something: Allen.
 The reason she did all of this.
 She was going home.
 She was going to sleep with Allen.
 She was going to do that every day until her hips and vagina wouldn’t cooperate anymore.
 Then she would just lay with him and hold him close.
 She’d do that until arthritis set in and became too painful to closer her hands.
 Then she’d just stare at him from across the room.
 Then from a hospital bed.
 Then she’d die.
 The thought made her smile.
 A full life lived with love.